BushLife - Forclaz Travel 100 Hiking Backpack Hero

 Overall Fit and Finish

 Other than a couple of loose threads on arrival (which were easily snipped off) and, quite common, even on expensive gear, I can’t find any quality issues.
 The Forclaz pack is light, nice and soft.
 As a reviewer, I constantly remind myself it’s a $65 pack!!!
 And I would expect to pay $200 to $500 for a pack from one of the big camping brands.
-While those packs may have some fancy features or materials that this pack lacks, I have to admit it will certainly do its job.
+While those packs may have some fancy features or premium materials that this pack lacks, I have to admit it will certainly do its job.
 Frankly, I was expecting a lot less at this price point and am pleasantly surprised.

 To top it off, the Travel 100 is backed by a 10-year warranty.
 So, if we do the opposite and compare it to an off-brand or no-brand kind of pack, that level of warranty is unheard of.
 At this price, you would be lucky if the person is still around or answers the phone after shipping it to you.
 With Decathlon, you are backed by a genuine company with actual stores you can walk into for service.
 That’s a massive bonus in my mind.